 Reducing GHG emissions in the face of rising energy demand presents a formidable challenge to our global society.
 As we work to address climate change risks, we must create solutions that achieve environmental objectives without undermining growth of the global economy and our aspirations for a better quality of life for all.
 To learn about our GHG management efforts, see Greenhouse Gas Management and read Additional Information on Chevron’s Greenhouse Gas Management Activities (132 KB).

-Guided by our Seven Principles for Addressing Climate Change, Chevron is working internationally and at the U.S. federal and state levels to contribute to climate change policy discussions.
-Our stance reflects a balanced approach to addressing climate change through short and long-term measures.
-We believe that a successful climate policy will be one in which the reduction of GHGs is accomplished equitably by the top emitting countries of the world through long-term and coordinated national frameworks.
+Guided by our Policy Principles for Addressing Climate Change Chevron is working internationally and at the U.S. federal and state levels to contribute to climate change policy discussions.
+Our stance reflects a balanced approach to addressing climate change through short- and long-term measures.
+We believe that a successful climate policy will be one in which GHG management is accomplished equitably by the top emitting countries of the world through long-term and coordinated national frameworks.

 Learn how Chevron is addressing climate change: